 The 12 steps of Alcoholics Anonymous, and the book itself Alcoholics Anonymous, were written as a statement of experience.
 This means simply that the words and phrases were designed to reflect the broad understanding and experience of the original members of Alcoholics Anonymous.

-It is probably fair to say that Alcoholics Anonymous has in some ways a slightly more to do or die approach, a more black-and-white perhaps rigid sense of 12 step recovery, and this is reflected in its attitude to getting and staying sober.
+It is probably fair to say that Alcoholics Anonymous has in some ways a slightly more to-do-or-die approach, a more black-and-white perhaps rigid sense of 12-step recovery, and this is reflected in its attitude to getting and staying sober.

-Acceptance in AA has quite an all or nothing feel about it.
+Acceptance in AA has quite an all-or-nothing feel about it.

 Dangers of Surrender

-The package of surrender and acceptance in this approach to recovery is very much the do or die attitude mentioned previously.
+The package of surrender and acceptance in this approach to recovery is very much the do-or-die attitude mentioned previously.

-It is a sense of almost having to accept the entire premise of what alcoholism and recovery are about, almost without any sense of the understanding of process.
-It is a very black-and-white attitude, and can come over as being quite fundamentalist, quite rigid.
+It is a sense of almost having to accept the entire premise of what alcoholism and recovery are about, almost without any sense of understanding of the process.
+It is a very black-and-white attitude and can come over as being quite fundamentalist, quite rigid.

-For some people this probably works, but equally it is probably fair to say that a significant number of people get put off by such a hard line point of view.
+For some people, this probably works, but equally, it is probably fair to say that a significant number of people get put off by such a hard-line point of view.

 At any level, step one in the AA program is about an individual who is an alcoholic accepting that this is their reality.
-Whilst that is very easy to say, for many alcoholics it is an extraordinary difficult concept to grasp, be they drinking or newly sober.
+Whilst that is very easy to say, for many alcoholics it is an extraordinarily difficult concept to grasp, be they drinking or newly sober.

-To really understand this, it is necessary to understand the mind of an alcoholic, which is hard at the best of times, but to understand that for many the idea of losing alcohol is a prospect too scary to countenance.
+To understand this, it is necessary to understand the mind of an alcoholic, which is hard at the best of times, but to understand that for many the idea of losing alcohol is a prospect too scary to countenance.

 This may be completely at odds with the reality of alcohol has taken them, and often the need to drink, and the illusion of safety that it gives them is too strong for this reality to be allowed a place in their lives.